RLGym/rlgym.github.io/docs/Custom Environments/custom-environment.md

         print(f"Episode reward: {ep_rew}")
         ep_rew = 0
 ```
-Now we are ready to plug this into a learning algorithm and train a gridworld agent!
+The environment is now ready for integration with a learning algorithm to train a grid world agent.